-More on Luxury safaris in the Kruger
+Experience our Tailor-made Luxury Safaris in the Kruger

 South Africa is a large country with so much to offer avid travellers.
 But one of the most loved tourist attractions are the safari experiences – especially with lions involved.
 From budget options to the more luxurious, South African game reserves offer a bird’s eye view of some of the world’s most prolific wildlife.

 Being the third most diverse country in the world makes the options to explore a wide array of natural landscapes, wildlife and climate that much more accessible.
 The top game reserves in the country are equipped for the most discerning of tastes and in most instances no expense has been spared to ensure an authentic luxury safari in South Africa.

 Visas: Many countries do not require a visa for South Africa.
 As long as you are not visiting for more than 90 days then you should be good.
 Be sure to verify this though.

 Currency: You will use South African Rand.
 Compared to the USD, Euro and Pound, you should receive a favourable exchange rate.
 Important to note is that if you are travelling to remote areas, ATM’s may be unavailable, so bringing extra cash with is advisable.

 Getting around: South Africa’s public transport system is not ideal in some instances, unless you are travelling on a luxury passenger rail.
 However, Uber is popular and there are a number of metered taxi operaters throughout the country.

 Language: South Africa has 11 official languages, but English is predominantly spoken in all regions.
 The more remote the region, the less this rule may apply.